scidsg/mastodon-scheduler/README.md

 This script will set up a Python virtual environment, install necessary dependencies, create a Flask app, and set up a systemd service for the app.

-## Usage

-After installation, the Mastodon App will run as a service on your machine.
-You can access the web interface by navigating to `https://mastodon-scheduler.local:5000` in your web browser.

-To post a status or schedule a post, fill in the form on the main page and submit.

 ## Privacy and Security Features

 Our Mastodon Scheduler app prioritizes privacy and security right from the installation process.
 The install.sh script, designed to be run with root privileges, ensures a secure setup by performing tasks such as: